pegahmirghafari/house-price-predictions/README.md

 ## Model Preparation
 <br/>
-We need to create dummy columns for all nominal and ordinal variables. polynomialfeature the approriate data.
+We need to create dummy columns for all nominal and ordinal variables.
 Next we establish our final sets for modeling, and conduct a train/test split for model evaluation.
 We still need a holdout out of our training data, and Set up scaled data for models requiring it.

 <br/>